kleinjoshuaa/teachyourselfCS/README.md

  - Absolutely phenomenal read.
  - I'll want to revisit Chapter 9-12 at some point later.
 This book is what got me started on this quest to fill in the gaps I missed by not having a CS degree
 - [ ] [Software Architecture The Hard Parts](https://www.amazon.com/gp/product/1492086894/ref=ox_sc_act_image_4?smid=ATVPDKIKX0DER&psc=1)
  - I added this myself.
+Top selling book on Amazon.
 Still waiting for it to come in the mail
 ### Extra
 - [ ] Revisit Ch.
 9-12 of Designing Data Intensive Systems
 - [ ] Read the Readings from [MIT 6.824](https://pdos.csail.mit.edu/6.824/schedule.html)